Our Fellowship Programme

 In the context of the complex and at-scale things we are doing, and the range of places we are working, we are particularly interested in recruiting people with one or more of the following skills:

-- Experience in designing and conducting research (qualitative and quantitative)
+- Designing and conducting research (qualitative and quantitative)

-- Experience in business development (e.g. tracking opportunities and writing SQs and proposals for DFID), or at least a willingness to develop this skill
+- Business development (e.g. tracking opportunities and writing high quality proposals for donors), or a willingness to develop this skill.
+Quick good writing goes a long way

-We do not pretend all the places that we go, or our way of working, with and in the community, are without risk.
+We do not pretend all the places that we go are without risk.
 We do make sure that our people have the best information they can on which to make informed judgements, supported by policies, training, processes and people to back them when they do.

 In short, if you think you’ve got all the impressive stuff that it takes for the Civil Service Fast Stream, Teach First, a big regiment, consultancy, the big graduate schemes, or some other solid entry level scheme, but your vision is international, medium term, focused on community empowerment, then we would like to hear from you – as we would from anyone of ability and application, no matter what their background, life experience or nationality.